yyhh-org/site/content/backup-discourse-with-external-postgresql-server.md

 Slug: backup-discourse-with-external-postgresql-server
 Alias: /blog/2018/01/backup-discourse-external-postgresql-server
 Lang: en
+Summary: Fixing Discourse backups against an external PostgreSQL server by updating the container's PostgreSQL tools to resolve a pg_dump version mismatch.
 ---

 [Discourse](https://www.discourse.org/) is a modern forum software that is quite popular in the technology circle.
 One can install a Discourse server easily with the recommended method of using docker.
 All the services needed by the Discourse server, e.g. Postgresql and Redis, will be running inside a docker container, which is fine for a small installation.
 However, if one has already an external Postgresql server running, e.g. on AWS RDS, and would like to use that instead, Discourse may have trouble doing backups, and you may receive an email from Discourse: